Quantum Walks for Chemical Reaction Networks: Preliminaries

 The next two algorithms consider the special case where $\sigma$ is supported on a single vertex and return information about the electrical network.
-They are parametrised with a quantity from~\cite{apers2022elfs} called \textit{the escape time} $\mathsf{ET}_{s,M}$:
+Their complexities involve a quantity from~\cite{apers2022elfs} called the \emph{escape time} ${\sf ET}_{s,M}$:

-The operational meaning of this quantity is that it captures the expected time in which a random walk leaves $s$ for the final time, before arriving in $M$.
-Since we know from electric network theory (specifically due to the fact that the effective resistance forms a metric) that $\p_u \leq p_s = {\sf R}_{s,M}$ for any vertex $u \in V$, the escape time $\mathsf{ET}_{s,M}$ lower bounds ${\sf R}_{s,M}{\sf W}$.
+Operationally, ${\sf ET}_{s,M}$ is the expected time at which a random walk leaves $s$ for the final time before arriving in $M$.
+Since the effective resistance forms a metric, $\p_u \le \p_s = {\sf R}_{s,M}$ for any $u \in V$, so ${\sf ET}_{s,M}$ lower-bounds ${\sf R}_{s,M}{\sf W}$.
+The third and fourth algorithms below admit generalisations via the \emph{alternative neighbourhood} technique of~\cite{jeffery2023multidimensional}, which we discuss in \sect{gibbs}.
+The first of the two estimates the effective resistance ${\sf R}_{s,M}$ (up to the weighted degree $\w_s$ of $s$).

-Our third and fourth algorithm are based on the \textit{alternative neighbourhood} technique from~\cite{jeffery2023multidimensional}, which we shall discuss in \sect{gibbs}, and they generalise the following two quantum algorithms.
-The first algorithm approximates the effective resistance ${\sf R}_{s,M}$ (up to the weighted degree $\w_s$ of $s$). \begin{theorem}[\cite{apers2022elfs}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a non-empty marked set $M \subset V$ and an initial vertex $s \in V \setminus M$, with the promise that there is a path in $G$ connecting $s$ to $M$.
-Then there exists a quantum walk algorithm that $\epsilon$-multiplicatively estimates ${\sf R}_{s,M}\w_s$ with a constant probability of success in cost \end{theorem}
+\begin{theorem}[\cite{apers2022elfs}] Fix a network $G = (V,E,\w)$ as in \defin{network}, a non-empty marked set $M \subset V$ and an initial vertex $s \in V \setminus M$, with the promise that there is a path in $G$ connecting $s$ to $M$.
+Then there exists a quantum walk algorithm that $\epsilon$-multiplicatively estimates ${\sf R}_{s,M}\w_s$ with a constant probability of success in cost